Help Center> Object Storage Service> Console Operation Guide> Configuring an Online Decompression Policy (Beta Testing)

 • With this parameter configured, the path must end with a slash (/).
 After a ZIP package is decompressed, the decompressed files are stored in the folder with the same name as the path.

-If there is no such folder in the bucket, the system automatically creates one for storing the decompressed files.
+If there is no such a folder in the bucket, OBS automatically creates one for storing the files.

 • With this parameter left blank, decompressed objects are stored in the home directory of the bucket.